 In September 2016, we took a 3-week road trip around the Czech Republic.
 Our itinerary focused on UNESCO world heritage sites and was designed with help from the national tourist bureau.

 We left the country with thousands of photos from those 22 days.
-This article features our favorites, each from a different location on our itinerary.
+This article features our favorites, following along with our itinerary.
 Each has a story to tell, so join Dan as he takes you on a tour photo essay tour around the Czech Republic.

 Travel photography is interesting because there are so many things that capture your eye, from a small child playing with a plastic bag to items displayed in windows.
 The variety is never ending.
 So here are 22 favorites from 22 different Czech towns, and the reasons I like them.
 Please let me know what you think.